Skip to main content

 What to Include in Your Construction Subcontractor Agreement (UK)

-A comprehensive Construction Subcontractor Agreement for use in England and Wales should address the following key provisions.
+A thorough Construction Subcontractor Agreement for use in England and Wales should address the following key provisions.

 Parties and Project Identification — Identify both parties by their full legal names, Companies House registration numbers, and registered or principal addresses.
 Identify the project by name and reference number, describe the project briefly, and specify the site address.
 Name the employer or developer if different from the principal contractor, so that the subcontractor understands the contractual chain within which it is operating.